-In December 2011, the IASB issued amendments to IAS 32 "Financial Instruments: Presentation" clarifying the IASB's requirements for offsetting financial instruments.
-As part of the same offsetting project the IASB also issued respective amendments to IFRS 7 "Financial Instruments: Disclosures".
-Both amendments were endorsed in December 2012 and will have to be applied retrospectively for annual periods beginning on 1 January 2014 respectively on 1 January 2013.
+In December 2011, the IASB issued amendments to IAS 32 "Financial Instruments: Presentation" clarifying the IASB's requirements for offsetting financial instruments (endorsed in December 2012).
+The amendments will have to be applied retrospectively for annual periods beginning on January 1, 2014.